hemant1491/HR_Attrition_PowerBI_Project/README.md

 Thanks for checking this out! 🙌
 This dashboard is a great example of how **Power BI + DAX + strong data modeling** can turn raw HR data into insights that really matter.

-Let’s make work better, one dataset at a time! 💼✨